ExtUtils::MakeMaker::FAQ(3pm) - phpMan

 If you're not the Perl administrator you probably don't have

 permission to install a module to its default location.
-Then you
+Ways of

-should install it for your own use into your home directory like
+Otherwise, you can install it for your own use into your home

 # Non-unix folks, replace ~ with /path/to/your/home/dir